leap71/leap71.github.io/coding-for-engineers/6-interfaces.md

 Sometimes we get a bit confused by all this, so let's discuss a way to think about classes.

 Let's start with all the variables in a class, the *member variables*.
 Member variables are storage containers for data which belongs to an object.
-Slighly confusingly, there is no "data" in C# — only objects.
+Slightly confusingly, there is no "data" in C# — only objects.
 So each member variable actually also contains an object.

 If you have a variable `float m_fVehicleMass`, then the variable contains a floating point number object with represents the mass of a vehicle.
 While we think of this as "data", because it's a number, it is still an object, and exposes functions on its own.